2. Scalar types and control structures in Python#

 ## -8

-print(math.sin(math.pi)) # sin(pi) equals 0 (with some numeric error)
+print(math.sin(math.pi)) # sin(pi) equals 0 (with small numeric error)

 ## 1.2246467991473532e-16

-See the official documentation for the comprehensive list of objects defined therein.
+See the official documentation for the comprehensive list of objects available.
 On a side note, all floating-point computations in any programming language are subject to round-off errors and other inaccuracies.
 This is why the result of \(\sin\pi\) is not exactly 0, but some value very close thereto.
 We will elaborate on this topic in Section 5.5.6.

-Packages can be given aliases, for the sake of code readability or due to our being lazy.
-For instance, we are used to importing the numpy package under the np alias:
+Packages can be given aliases, for the sake of code readability

 import numpy as np

-And now, instead of writing, for example, numpy.random.rand(), we can call instead:
+And now, instead of writing, for example,

 np.random.rand() # a pseudorandom value in [0.0, 1.0)